 What Goes Into Your CCC-SLP Application?

-In applying for the CCC-SLP certification, you’ll need to submit the following documents:
+In applying for the CCC-SLP certification, you’ll need to complete the online application and provide the required documentation (some items are submitted through your ASHA account):

 Speech Pathology Praxis Exam Scores